MisterDROG/HHTechParser/README.md

 The application has a built .exe file that can be run on any computer.
 Thus, the project was tested on real users.

-Technologies:
+Technologies used:

 - Node.js
 - Puppeteer - as parsing library
 - Exeljs - for export results to Excel
-- Pkg - for creating .exe file for using without IDE ($ pkg main.js -t node14-win-x64 --public -> command to create .exe for win64)
+- Pkg - for creating .exe file for using app without IDE ($ pkg main.js -t node14-win-x64 --public -> command to create .exe for win64)

 Project development: